plotly/plotly.py-docs/python/v4-migration.md

 <!-- #endregion -->

 ### `make_subplots` updates
-The `make_subplots` function has been overhauled to support all trace types and to support the integration of plotly express.
+The `make_subplots` function has been overhauled to support all trace types and to support the integration of Plotly Express.
 Here are a few changes to be aware of when porting code that uses `make_subplots` to version 4.

 #### New preferred import location
 The preferred import location of the `make_subplots` function is now `plotly.subplots.make_subplots`.
 For compatibility, this function is still available as `plotly.tools.make_subplots`.

 #### Grid no longer printed by default
 When the `print_grid` argument to `make_subplots` is set to `True`, a text representation of the subplot grid is printed by the `make_subplots` function.
 In version 3, the default value of `print_grid` was `True`.
 In version 4, the default value of `print_grid` is `False`.

 #### New `row_heights` argument to replace `row_width`
 The legacy argument for specifying the relative height of subplot rows was called `row_width`.
 A new `row_heights` argument has been introduced for this purpose.